How To Get Approved For A Mortgage With Bad Credit

 Although it may take 1 to 3 months to see any changes in your credit history, many lenders use a different reporting system called rapid rescore to find your new score only a couple of days after the changes are made.

 One final and important task is to look for a credit monitoring service that gives you regular updates on your credit score.
-A few companies that offer this service include:

 2018's Top Credit Repair Services